-- Occupational Safety Risks of accidents that may occur to employees involved in production, distribution, and field operations. - 2) Adequacy of Personal Protective Equipment (PPE) Availability and adequacy of protective equipment and preventive measures for employees working in
+- Occupational Safety Risks of accidents that may occur to employees involved in production, distribution, and field operations. - Adequacy of Personal Protective Equipment (PPE) Availability and adequacy of protective equipment

 The Company places great importance on the continuous management of human rights risks.
 It has implemented measures that encompass the provision of a safe and fair working environment, the promotion of equality within the organization and across stakeholders in the value chain, and the establishment of non-discriminatory practices towards employees, business partners, and customers, regardless of gender, age, nationality, religion, social status, or physical condition.